Aldine Branch Library Collection

 Branch History

-A study commissioned in 1971 identified the Aldine area's significant development since the Houston Intercontinental Airport's opening (now the George Bush Intercontinental Airport).
-Construction of the new branch began in 1975.
-A dedication ceremony was held on Saturday, April 3, 1976.
+A study commissioned in 1971 identified significant development in the Aldine area since the opening of Houston Intercontinental Airport (now George Bush Intercontinental Airport).
+Construction of the new branch began in 1975. dedication ceremony was held on Saturday, April 3, 1976.

 In August of 1983, Hurricane Alicia caused extensive damage to the branch, and it was closed for repairs.
 The branch reopened on June 4, 1984.
 In 1986, the branch hosted an event with beloved author Judy Blume, who had won the Children's Choice award that year.

 Shortly after the library's 20th anniversary, the county approved a renovation to expand the building.
 After 18 months of construction, the renovated 14,000 square foot Aldine Library was re-opened to the public on September 6, 2001.
 In 2002, the library partnered with Commissioner El Franco Lee, the Museum of Cultural Arts Houston, and the Greater Greenspoint District to commission a community mosaic for the library.
-The mural included work from Reginald Adams and students from nearby Stovall Middle School.
+The mural, by Reginald Adams, featured students from nearby Stovall Middle School.

 In August 2019, a new interior mural by Houston artist Wiley Robinson was revealed in the children's area.